scottalmond/EscapeRoom/resources/DESIGN.md

 - Requirement: Custom eletrical connections such as with the joystick and buttons will use heat shrink to strain relief the connections and reduce the risk of inadvertant eletrical contact

+- Requirement: The wall, console and proctor computers shall be connected to uninterrupted wall power at all times.

+- Requirement: The wall, console and proctor monitors shall be connected to uninterrupted wall power at all times.

+- Requirement: When power is applied, the wall, console and proctor computers shall boot to a standby state in no longer than 5 minutes

 ## Light Puzzle

 - Implementation: Mock up: